Blocus-org/.github/profile/README.md

 - Feel free to ask any question about programming languages and we will try to answer the best way (if we have enough knowledge)

 ## How to join?
 - Just ask!
-It will be accepted.
+It will be accepted. (blocus-org@proton.me)